marcpouzet/zrun/README.md

-# The ZRun Interpreter
+# The ZRun Synchronous Language Interpreter

-ZRun is an interpreter for a synchronous data-flow language.
-The input of Zrun is a first-order subset of Zelus (with the same syntax) and is only discrete-time.
-Programs can mix data-flow equations and hierarchical automata as it exists in Scade.
-States in automata can be parameterized (this feature is not provided by Scade; it is described in the paper [EMSOFT'06] by Colaco et al.).
-The long term goal is to treat all Zelus programs (we are far away from that!).
-Constructs to deal with continuous-time (ODE and zero-crossing events), higher-order functions, arrays are not considered for the moment.
+ZRun is an executable semantics, in the form of a purely functional interpreter of a synchronous data-flow language.
+The programming constructs and programming style is that of Lustre: a discrete-time signal is an infinite stream, a synchronous system is defined as a length-preserving stream function.
+It provides languages features from Lucid Synchrone and Scade, like by-case definition of streams with default values, the mix of stream equations and hierarchical automata, etc. It provides a generalized form of by-case definitions (with a pattern-matching feature) and parameterized state machines (see paper [EMSOFT'06] by Colaco et al.) introduced in Lucid Synchrone and used in Zélus.

-One objective is to give a reference and executable semantics for a language like Scade that can be used: to test an existing compiler; to prove compilation steps (e.g., that a well typed/causal/initialized program does not lead to an error; or to prove semantics preservation of source-to-source transformations like static scheduling or the compilation of automata); to execute unfinished programs or programs that are semantically correct but are statically rejected by the compiler.
+The objective is this prototype is to give a reference and executable semantics that can be used: (1) As an oracle for testing an existing compiler; (2) to prove compilation steps (e.g., that a well typed/causal/initialized program does not lead to an error; (3) to prove semantics preservation of source-to-source transformations like static scheduling or the compilation of automata); (4) to execute unfinished programs or programs that are semantically correct but are statically rejected by the compiler.
-Examples are cyclic circuits accepted by an Esterel compiler (the so-called "constructively causal" programs) but are rejected by Lustre, Lucid Synchrone, Scade, Zelus compilers that impose stronger causality constraints; to prototype new language constructs.
+Examples are cyclic circuits accepted by an Esterel compiler (the so-called "constructively causal" programs) but are rejected by Lustre, Lucid Synchrone, Scade, Zelus compilers that impose stronger causality constraints; (5) to prototype new language constructs.

+The long term goal of this work is to define an executable semantics that deal with all the features of a language like Zélus that provides construct to model discrete-time and continuous-time signals defined by ODEs and zero-crossing events.
+Continuous-time features are not delt with for the moment.

 Zrun defines an executable denotational semantics.
+It was inspired by three main works.
+The most important is the pioneering work of Gonthier who introduced a computational semantics for Esterel.
+This semantics defines the reaction of an Esterel program as the fix-point.
+This idea was then exploited in a different setting, for a stream (or data-flow) synchronous language.
+1/ "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and
-It builds on two papers which defines the semantics of a data-flow language through the computation of a fix-point at every reaction step: 1/ "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997); 2/ "The semantics and execution of a synchronous block-diagram language", by Edwards and Lee, Science of Computer Programming 2006.
+Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997); 2/ "The semantics and execution of a synchronous block-diagram language", by Edwards and Lee, Science of Computer Programming 2006.
+For short, we have reformulated the semantics of 1/ so that the semantics can be expressed in a statically typed, purely functional language that has strong normalization property (all programs terminate).

 If you find this work useful or have any comment/question/criticism, please send a mail to Marc.Pouzet@ens.fr.